esturcke/hcc-613-blog/content/project/brainstorming.md

 ##### What task did the user perform?

-The user had to detonated a mine.
+The user had to detonate a mine.

 ##### How did they complete this task?